tmcunningham/planning-for-drunks/README.md

 # Programming for Social Science Assessment 2: Planning for Drunks

 This repository contains code to run an agent based model that simulates drunks leaving a pub and trying to get home.
+Initially, the drunks cannot remember where their house is and move randomly, but they gradually sober up and begin to move towards their home.
 This code was produced for the second assessment of the GEOG5995 module taught by the University of Leeds.

 ## Contents

 Within the **python** folder, this repository contains the following:
-- **drunk_functions.py:** file that contains the functions needed to run the model
+- **drunk_functions.py**: file that contains the functions needed to run the model
-- **drunksframework.py:** file containing the drunk class
+- **drunksframework.py**: file containing the drunk class
-- **drunk_model.py** file that uses the functions from durnk_functions.py to create an animation of the model and write the output to a txt file
+- **drunk_model.py**: file that uses the functions from drunk_functions.py to create an animation of the model and write the output to a txt file
-- **measure_drunks_moves.py** file that measures how many iterations it takes for all drunks to get home with different ```drunk_level```s and plots the results as a boxplot
+- **measure_drunks_moves.py**: file that measures how many iterations it takes for all drunks to get home with different ```drunk_level```s and plots the results as a boxplot
-- **drunk.plan:** raster data file with the drunks' homes and the pub
+- **drunk.plan**: raster data file with the drunks' homes and the pub
+- **test_drunk_functions.py**: module with unit tests for functions in drunk_functions.py and mmethods in drunksframework.py

 ## About the animation (drunk_model.py)